aureleeNet/rio/README.md

 ## The Tool

-`rio` provides a TPTP-aligned [3] automated reasoning system for unconstrained and constrained I/O logics basid on the out<sub>i</sub> operators, 1 ≤ i ≤ 4.
+`rio` provides a TPTP-aligned [3] automated reasoning system for unconstrained and constrained I/O logics based on the out<sub>i</sub> operators, 1 ≤ i ≤ 4.
 It is implemented as a Scala application and based on the `scala-tptp-parser` [4].